Junimeek/MikuMondayRFE/README.md

 - The secret garden
 - The Disappearance of Hatsune Miku

+Other features that I plan to add:
+- Subtitles for every song

 # Credits
 Credit where credit is due, because I did not make every asset featured in this mod.